betaveros/noulith/README.md

 `y` will still be `[1, 2, 3]`.
 You may wish to think of `x[0] = 4` as syntax sugar for `x = [4] ++ x[1:]`, although when nothing else refers to the same list, it's actually as fast as a mutation.

 As a consequence, calling a function on a data structure cannot mutate it.
 There are a few special keywords that mutate whatever they're given.
-There's `swap` like `swap x, y` for swapping two values, and there's `pop` and `remove` for mutating sequences.
+There's `swap` like `swap x, y` for swapping two values; there's `pop` and `remove` for mutating sequences; and the crudest instrument of all, `consume` gives you the value after replacing it with `null`.
 After

 ```
 x := [1, 2, 3, 4, 5];